-1 x fertility regulation course over the course of training.
+1 fertility regulation course over the course of training.
 Trainees must complete either:

-- Family Planning Alliance Australia (FPAA) National Certificate in Sexual & Reproductive Health for Doctors theory only course - Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) Certificate of Women's Health
+- Family Planning Alliance Australia (FPAA) National Certificate in Sexual & Reproductive Health for Doctors - theory only course, or - Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) Certificate of Women's Health.

-The FPAA course is offered over a five-month period.
-It comprises self-paced online learning which includes pre-reading, online activities, compulsory interactive live case studies sessions and viewing pre-recorded lectures.
-The RANZCOG course comprises of workplace-based assessments, logbook requirements and a written examination.
+The FPAA course is offered over a 5-month period.
+It comprises self-paced online learning that includes pre-reading, online activities, compulsory interactive live case studies sessions, and viewing pre-recorded lectures.

+The RANZCOG course comprises workplace-based assessments, logbook requirements, and a written examination.

-The course enables trainees to expand their knowledge and develop their clinical skills in reproductive and sexual health, including contraception, cervical screening, sexually transmissible infections (STIs), menopause, common gynaecological conditions, and other topics in reproductive and sexual health.
+The course enables trainees to expand their knowledge and develop their clinical skills in reproductive and sexual health, including contraception, cervical screening, STIs, menopause, common gynaecological conditions, and other topics in reproductive and sexual health.